pluralsh/documentation/pages/plural-features/workbenches/automation.md

 2. Copy the webhook secret
 3. Configure the URL and secret in your alerting tool or issue tracker
 4. Send a test payload to verify connectivity

 ---

+## Post-merge follow-up jobs

+When a workbench opens a pull request, a GitHub Actions workflow can send a follow-up prompt after the pull request merges and GitOps reconciliation completes.
+This lets the same workbench verify the live system or infrastructure state and address issues that are not visible from the source diff alone.

+See [Automating workbench follow-up](/plural-features/workbenches/follow-up-automation) for provider-specific setup.
+The current guide includes authentication, inputs, and a complete GitHub Actions workflow.

+---